KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Experiments

 \subsection{Performance in Full Knowledge Graph}

-As shown in Table~\ref{tab:exp1}, our method achieves the highest task success rate among all baselines, outperforming the strongest competitor, \emph{LaMMA-P}, by $25.5\%$ across all $51$ tasks\footnote{We re-ran LaMMA-P on the publicly available MAT-THOR release and observed discrepancies in absolute performance metrics compared to those reported in the original paper.
-After discussions with the LaMMA-P authors, we attribute these differences to variations in dataset version and size, as well as differences in the experimental setup.
-To ensure a fair comparison, we evaluate all methods using the same released benchmark configuration.}.
-We compare against three categories of methods.
+As shown in Table~\ref{tab:exp1}, our method achieves the highest task completion rate, outperforming the strongest baseline, \emph{LaMMA-P}, by $25.3\%$ across all $49$ tasks.
+We compare against four categories of methods.
 The first includes \emph{LLM-as-Planner} and \emph{LLM-as-Planner + CoT}, which directly generate action sequences from task descriptions.
-Although these approaches exhibit low inference latency, they consistently struggle with complex, long-horizon, or vague tasks due to error accumulation and the lack of explicit grounding in environmental structure and constraints.
+While efficient, they struggle with complex or long-horizon tasks due to error accumulation and lack of grounding in environmental structure and constraints.

-The second category, \emph{LLM+P}, uses an LLM to interpret the environment, generate a PDDL problem, and delegate planning to a classical planner.
-While effective on some tasks when the PDDL formulation is accurate, it often fails in practice due to the difficulty of producing syntactically and semantically valid plans.
-Errors or omissions—such as incorrect predicates, action schemas, or object definitions—frequently lead to planner failure or infeasible plans.
+The second category, \emph{LLM+P}, uses an LLM to generate a PDDL problem and a classical planner for execution.
+While effective when the PDDL is accurate, it often fails due to invalid or incomplete specifications, such as incorrect predicates, action schemas, or object definitions, leading to planner failure or infeasible plans.

 The third category, \emph{LaMMA-P}, introduces explicit task decomposition, translating each subtask into a separate PDDL problem.
 Although this improves scalability, it does not explicitly model inter-agent coordination or object-level dependencies across subtasks.
 Consequently, when task preconditions depend on other agents’ actions or shared object states, the resulting plans can be inconsistent or incomplete.